ITM15-HR/Linear-Trendline/README.md

 http://classroom.synonym.com/calculate-trendline-2709.html

-Check out the test calls for example code.
+Check out the test class for example code.

 You can use the same classes with Android.
 Just change PointFloat to PointF.